 Many beachgoers expect to practice proper water safety basics: sunscreen, hydration, lifejackets, child supervision, obeying posted signs, and more.
 But most beachgoers do not expect that pedestrian safety is just as important – but as these reports indicate, pedestrian safety – even at the beach – is critical.
 What can you do to be a proactive beachgoer?
 Consider the following tips:

 - Nominate a responsible adult to supervise beach activities.
 Be sure to take turns so no one parent or guardian feels burned-out or tired.
 Keep a close eye for all activities around you and your group, including oncoming vehicles.

 - Use bright beach gear.
 A bright blanket can designate your space around you, and often deter vehicles from approaching your group too closely.
 Also, consider a large umbrella since a big object can often capture the right kind of attention for your group.

 - Stay close to the pack of people around you.
 As much as it is wonderful to have your own space at the beach, it may often prove safer if you find a good spot near other beachgoers.
 Since the sun can be bright, it may prevent lifeguards from missing you in the abyss of sand and sun.
 Stay closer to the majority of beachgoers to avoid potential accidents.

 Michael Pines, founder, is one of San Diego’s most trusted accident and injury prevention experts with running columns at the La Jolla Light, Del Mar Times, and Rancho Santa Fe Review.
 The law firm aims to educate the public utilizing safety tips and accident prevention advice, and has helped many injured people seek fair financial recovery after an accident occurs.
-If you have been injured in an accident, call the personal injury attorneys at the Law Offices of Michael Pines at 1-858-551-2090 for a free and confidential legal review.
+If you have been injured in an accident, call the personal injury attorneys at Pines Salomon Injury Lawyers at 1-858-551-2090 for a free and confidential legal review.